-Food chain.
 This simple process explains so much about the beauty of natural processes.
-It is so complex, yet so efficient (see Biomagnification: Nature’s karma for a short recap on what is a food chain) It is modeled by nature in such a way that even if a few links are out of place, it will continue to function.
+It is so complex, yet so efficient (see here for a short recap on what is a food chain) It is modeled by nature in such a way that even if a few links are out of place, it will continue to function.
 One way in which it does this by interconnecting multiple food chains into a food web.
-I’ve written about food webs and it’s importance in Earth’s Paradox: Greater complexity, more stability.

-However, food chains also come of two types.
+Food chains are of two types.
 The two types differ in where the food chain starts.
-One starts from plants, while the other starts from dead thing……..(no, not as spooky as it sounds).
+One starts from plants, while the other starts from dead things.
+Both are rich sources of nutrients for the ecosystem.

 Grazing food chain

-This is the food chain I’ve talked about before.
-It starts from plants.
-Herbivores (primary consumers) eat these plants and gain their energy.
-From them, other carnivores and omnivores gain their energy.
-Since the plants are living when they are eaten, they are still actively conducting photosynthesis and fixing light energy into organic matter.
+This food chain starts from plants.
+Herbivores (primary consumers) eat plants and gain energy.
+From herbivores, other carnivores and omnivores gain energy.
+The starting point of this food chain is always green plants, which fix sunlight into organic matter.
 Therefore, this food chain directly depends on sunlight and the organic matter fixed by it.

 Detritus food chain

-This is a new one; it adds another layer to the complex food habits found in nature.
-This food chain starts from anything that is dead in an ecosystem.
-These dead materials also contain organic matter, and this is food for many species.
+The detritus food chain starts from anything that is dead in an ecosystem: a fallen leaf, dead herbivores or dead carnivores.
+Remains of dead organisms contain organic matter, and is yummy food for many species.
 Most commonly, it is the microorganisms who are the primary consumers in this food chain.
 They eat and decompose the dead organic matter into inorganic molecules.
-These microbes (or other, bigger primary consumers of the detritus food chain like ants, flies, etc) are then eaten by their predators.
+These microbes (or other, bigger primary consumers of the detritus food chain like ants, flies, etc.) have their own specialized predators.

 Theoretically, this interlinking of food chains looks like this-

 You can see that at every stage, the two food chains are linked.
 The herbivore can be eaten by the predator of the decomposer.
-That predator can then be eaten by the top predator (as in the example above).
-Likewise, another piece of link is the fact that when the herbivore are top predator get decomposed by the decomposers when they die.
+That predator can then be eaten by the top predator.
+Likewise, another piece of link is the fact that when the herbivore and top predator get decomposed by the decomposers when they die.
 (The decomposed materials are again used up by plants as nutrients.
 Hardly anything goes to waste!)
 In some ecosystems, the decomposers are also eaten by the top predators.
 For example, mosquito larvae in ponds are eaten by the big fishes living there.